bramwelt/presentations/mozilla-internship/index.rst

     installation and distribution of Socorro.

-.. slide:: "Cleaning Up The Build"
+.. slide:: 1.
+Cleaning Up The Build
     :class: segue large-print